edoper/CNV-GWAS-Pipeline/README.md

 wget ftp://ftp-trace.ncbi.nih.gov/1000genomes/ftp/release/20100804/ALL.2of4intersection.20100804.genotypes.vcf.gz
 ```
 1000 genomes data is on VCF format, we need to convert it to PLINK binary format, filter it, and merge it with the original dataset.
-Before merging, you need to make sure that the files are mergeable, for this there are three things that you need to keep in mind:
+You need to make sure that the files are mergeable, for this there are three things that you need to keep in mind:
-1) The reference genome needs to be the same in the dataset and the 1000 genomes data.
+1) The reference genome needs to be the same in your dataset and in the 1000 genomes data.
 2) Resolve strand isues.
 3) Remove the SNPs which still differ between the datasets.

 The [PLINK merge](https://www.cog-genomics.org/plink/1.9/data#merge) manual has guidelines about what should be done if two PLINK binary datasets can not be merged.
+The below command will merge mygwas with 1000 genomes data and carry out a PCA analysis.
 ```
 plink --vcf ALL.2of4intersection.20100804.genotypes.vcf.gz --biallelic-only strict --allow-no-sex --geno 0.02 --maf 0.05 --hwe 0.001 --make-bed --out 1000g.ALL
 plink --bfile mygwas.genoQC --bmerge 1000g.ALL --make-bed --out mygwas.merged
 plink --bfile mygwas.merged --pca --out mygwas.merged
 ```
 The output (`mygwas.merged.eigenvec`) can be used to plot and identify outliers using R if the ancestry of every individual is appended as the last column of the PCA results.
+The below command in R will plot mygwas individuals alongside 1000 genomes samples.
 ```
 library(readr)
 mygwas_merged <- read_table2("mygwas.merged.eigenvec", col_names = FALSE)